telerik/xaml-docs/getting-started/installation/nuget/available-packages.md

 	* `Telerik.Windows.Themes.Material.for.Wpf`
 	* etc.

-	Each of these packages contain the corresponding Telerik ([NoXaml]({%slug xaml-vs-noxaml%})) dll for all available .NET versions (.462, .6, .7).
+	Each of these packages contains the corresponding Telerik ([NoXaml]({%slug xaml-vs-noxaml%})) dll for all available .NET versions (.462, .6, .7).
 In case the dll is dependent on another Telerik dll, the required package will be installed automatically.

 ## Telerik NuGet Server Packages